dotnet/docs/docs/fsharp/language-reference/values/index.md

 ## Mutable Variables
 You can use the keyword `mutable` to specify a variable that can be changed.
 Mutable variables in F# should generally have a limited scope, either as a field of a type or as a local value.
 Mutable variables with a limited scope are easier to control and are less likely to be modified in incorrect ways.

 You can assign an initial value to a mutable variable by using the `let` keyword in the same way as you would define a value.
-However, the difference is that you can subsequently assign new values to mutable variables by using the `&lt;-` operator, as in the following example.
+However, the difference is that you can subsequently assign new values to mutable variables by using the `<-` operator, as in the following example.

 [!code-fsharp[Main](../../../../samples/snippets/fsharp/lang-ref-1/snippet602.fs)]